AnggaR96s/Reforestation/README.md

-## What kind of dinosaur loves to sleep?
-A stega-snore-us.
+## A horse walks into a bar.
+The bar tender says "Hey."
+The horse says "Sure."